Practical guides for AI adoption

 AI-Powered Development

-I use AI tools like GitHub Copilot and Cursor to accelerate development, typically achieving 2-3x productivity gains on coding tasks.
-This allows me to deliver custom solutions faster and at a lower cost than traditional development approaches.
+I use AI tools like GitHub Copilot and Cursor to accelerate development, typically achieving faster iteration on coding tasks.
+This helps me deliver custom solutions with tighter feedback loops and at a lower cost than traditional development approaches.

 Implementation Strategies: From Concept to Production